 Developing resilience can help you significantly in life.
 It is both effective and essential as a trait to possess.

 It is not developed overnight.
-It takes experiences and setbacks to build it.
+It takes experience and setbacks to build it.
 Because the truth about life is that it is not going to be easy.
 It will take you to the high road when you least expect it.
 And, it will surprise you at times when you are not ready.

 This is exactly the fun of being alive.
 You fall, you rise.
 And as much as rising high is in your hands, falling in life is also the result of our deeds.